-Japan and UNODC share deep concern on the humanitarian, food and refugee crises caused by Russia's aggression against Ukraine, and recognize an urgent need to help Ukraine address the risk of crimes posed by the aggression, inter alia, trafficking in persons, firearms and drugs, including in collaboration with neighbouring countries to Ukraine.
+Japan and UNODC share deep concern on the humanitarian, food and refugee crises caused by Russia's aggression against Ukraine, and recognize an urgent need to help Ukraine address the risk of organised crime posed by the aggression, inter alia, trafficking in persons and smuggling of migrants, firearms and drugs, including in collaboration with neighbouring countries to Ukraine; strengthen border management to support trade and facilitate recovery efforts in Ukraine, within the UN Transitional Framework for Ukraine; supporting Ukraine's anti-corruption efforts and governance mechanisms.
+We reaffirm our commitment to address the growing needs of vulnerable countries which have been expanding due to Russia's aggression against Ukraine.
+In this regard, Japan and UNODC acknowledge the importance of the Black Sea Grain Initiative, which facilitates the safe transportation of grain, foodstuffs and fertilizers from Ukraine, in which UNODC plays a key role.